To most golfers, a larger sweet spot and consistent accuracy are more important than a few extra yards when hitting iron shots.

 Best for slow swings: Callaway Golf Men’s XR OS Irons Set (click to see)

-Most forgiving irons for seniors: Extreme X5 Wide Sole iBRID Iron Set (click to see)
+Most forgiving irons for seniors: Extreme X5 Wide Sole iBRID Iron Set (click to see on eBay)

 Short on Time?
 Here’s A Quick Product Synopsis